emilybache/GildedRose-Refactoring-Kata/Java/README.md

 # Gilded Rose starting position in Java

-## Run the Text Fixture from Command-Line
+## Run the TextTest Fixture from Command-Line

 ```
 ./gradlew -q text